jundalisay/mahablist/content/en/history/jagor/ph/chapter-22.md

 Tobacco also is cultivated.
 Formerly it might be sold in the country, but now it has to be delivered at the hacienda.

 A resinous oil, balão or malapájo, is found in Sámar and Albáy, probably also in other provinces.

 It is obtained from a dipterocarpus (apiton), one of the loftiest trees of the forest, by cutting in the trunk a wide hole, half a foot deep, hollowed out into the form of a basin, and from time to time lighting a fire in it, so as to free the channels through which it flows of obstructions.
 The oil thus drained is collected daily and comes into commerce without any further preparation.

 Its chief application is in the preservation of iron in ship-building.
 Nails dipped in the oil of the baláo, before being driven in, will, as I have been assured by credible individuals, defy the action of rust for ten years.

 But it is principally used as a varnish for ships, which are painted with it both within and without, and it also protects wood against termites and other insects.
 The balão is sold in Albáy at four reals for the tinaja of ten gantas (the litre at eight pence).

 A cement formed by the mixture of burnt lime, gum elemi, and cocoa-nut oil, in such proportions as to form a thick paste before application, is used for the protection of the bottoms of ships ; and the coating is said to last a year. *

 Wax is bartered by the Cimarronese.

-The whole of Sámar annually yields from two hundred to three hundred picos, whose value ranges between twenty-five and fifty dollars per pico, while in Manila the price is generally five to ten dollars higher ; but it fluctuates very much, as the same product is brought from many other localities and at very irregular intervals of time.
+The whole of Sámar annually yields from 200-300 picos, whose value ranges between 25-50 dollars per pico, while in Manila the price is generally 5 to 10 dollars higher.

+But it fluctuates very much, as the same product is brought from many other localities and at very irregular intervals of time.

-There is hardly any breeding of cattle, notwithstanding the * In China an oil is procured from the seeds of vernicia montana, which, by the addition of alum, litharge, and steatite, with a gentle heat, easily forms a valuable varnish, which, when mixed with resin, is employed in rendering the bottoms of vessels watertight.
+There is hardly any breeding of cattle, notwithstanding the luxuriant growth of grasses and the absence of destructive animals.

+* In China an oil is procured from the seeds of vernicia montana, which, by the addition of alum, litharge, and steatite, with a gentle heat, easily forms a valuable varnish, which, when mixed with resin, is employed in rendering the bottoms of vessels watertight.
 P. Champion, “ Indust.
 Anc. et Mod. de l'Emp.
 Chinois," 114.

-luxuriant growth of grasses and the absence of destructive animals.
 Horses and buffaloes are very rare, and are said to have been introduced late, not before the present century.

 As in Sámar there are hardly any other country roads than the seashore and the shallow beds of rivers (it is better in the north of Leyté), the buffalo is used only once every year in treading over the earth of the rice-field.

 During the rest of the year he roams at large on the pastures, in the forest, or on a small island, where such exists, in the neighbourhood.

 It is very rare to see several buffaloes, attached to the large trunk of a tree, dragging it to the village, and their number, therefore, is extremely small.
 Buffaloes which tread the rice land well are worth as much as ten dollars.

 The mean price is 3 dollars for a buffalo-bull, and 5-6 dollars for a buffalo-cow.

 Horned cattle are only occasionally used as victims at festivals.

 The property of several owners, they are very limited in number, and live half-wild in the mountains.

 There is hardly any trade in them, but the average price is three dollars for a heifer, and five or six dollars for a cow.
 Almost every family possesses a pig; some, three or four of them.
 A fat pig costs six or seven dollars, even more than a cow.

 Many native tribes abstain strictly from beef.
 But pork is essential to their feasts.